From Kilimanjaro to Lake Tanganyika

 After breakfast, transfer to Tarangire National Park for a game drive.
 This park which is famous for its gigantic baobab trees and large herds of elephant (some of which have the longest tusks in Tanzania!) is home to many different mammals and birds.
 The Tarangire River which flows through the park draws the animals to it’s banks especially during the dry season and it’s swamps in the south also provide water and food when times get tough.

-Accommodation: Burunge Tented Camp or similar.
+Accommodation: Tarangire View Tented Lodge or similar.
 (B/L/D)

 Day 3: Kolo Rock Paintings & Dodoma